-^{} Saratoga's data for CY 2005 is unavailable at the time of print.
+Saratoga's data was unavailable at time of print for CY 2005.

 Percent of satisfied employees

 Result Driver: Roberta Broeker, Chief Financial & Administrative Officer Measurement Driver: Micki Knudsen, Human Resources Director

 This measures the level of employee satisfaction throughout the department in comparison to the organization that scored the best in employee satisfaction using the same survey instrument.